-Our research suggests that the experience of collaborating across organisational boundaries over the long term and through changing structures feels something like participating in the weaving of continually remade fabric (Jacklin-Jarvis et al., 2016).
+Our research suggests that the experience of collaborating across organisational boundaries over the long-term and through changing structures feels something like participating in the weaving of continually remade fabric (Jacklin-Jarvis, 2014).
 For individuals this continual remaking involves engaging with four key elements of the collaborative fabric:

 - the processes of collaboration – attending meetings; determining and participating in decision-making processes; negotiating (formally and informally); keeping records and challenging records made by others; communicating across organisational boundaries

-- relationships between key individuals – networking; identifying and building relationships with key contacts
+- relationships – networking and building relationships with key contacts

-- policies imposed by public agencies – implementing, challenging and responding to policy change
+- policies – implementing, challenging and responding to policy change

-How then might the picture of continually rewoven fabric help us to think about the work of nurturing collaboration which, as in Ellen’s example, is continually changing and adapting to a context in which process, policy, relationships and identity, are each themselves continually adapting and inter-relating?
+How, then, might the picture of continually rewoven fabric help you to think about the leadership work of nurturing collaboration which, as in Ellen’s example, is continually changing and adapting to a context in which process, policy, relationships and identity, are each themselves continually adapting and inter-relating?